Plain Pocketbook

 Almost statewide; found in all the major river systems in Missouri except for those in the far north and northwest.

-Creeks to large rivers with quiet to swift current in gravel, sand and cobble — nearly any substrate except for moving sand.
+Creeks to large rivers with quiet to swift current in gravel, sand, and cobble — nearly any substrate except for moving sand.

-Algae and fine particles of decaying organic matter; extracts nutrients and oxygen from water drawn into the body cavity through a specialized gill called the incurrent siphon; sediment and undigested waste are expelled through the excurrent siphon.
+Freshwater mussels consume algae, bacteria, and fine particles of decaying organic matter.
+They extract nutrients and oxygen from water drawn into the body cavity through a specialized structure called the incurrent siphon; sediment, undigested food, and waste (called pseudofeces) are expelled through the excurrent siphon.

 One of the most widespread and common mussels in our state.